Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 Once you understand the criteria for picking a hosting service, you can decide and start your blog on the right path to success.

-So, in this article, we will discuss the followings:
+So, in this article, we will discuss the following:

 What is Web Hosting?

-Web Hosting is the business of making individual or organization websites/web pages visible on the internet.
+Web Hosting is the business of making individual or organizational websites/web pages visible on the internet.

 A web host provides the space and technology required for the website to live online.